 If you have comprehensive cover, your insurer will arrange repairs to your vehicle or negotiate a settlement if the vehicle is a total loss.
 The insurer will also meet the cost of the third-party claim.

 What should I do if the other party contacts me?

-If you receive any correspondence from the third party, their insurer or solicitor, forward it unanswered to your own insurer or ClaimFast, depending on who is dealing with your claim.
-They will respond on your behalf.
+If you receive any correspondence from the third party, their insurer or solicitor, forward it unanswered immediately to your own insurer.
+They'll respond on your behalf.

-If you are contacted by phone please ask the caller to call us on 0800 269 622.
-Please do not agree to any services offered without talking to us first, as they may not be in your best interest.
+Don't agree to any services offered without talking to us first – they may not be in your best interest.

 What if the other driver disputes the accident circumstances?